owenzlz/PAL4VST/README.md

 Given a folder of generated images, our PAL model can rank their quality using the area of detected artifacts region.

 Rank the quality for a set of images.
-The prefix in the output folder indicates the rank.
 ```bash
 python curate_images.py \
        --torchscript_file ./deployment/pal4vst/swin-large_upernet_unified_512x512/end2end.pt \